Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/racesmack/rules/_index.md

 @TODO: EXAMPLE IMAGE

-Once everyone has tapped something, the round ends.
+Once _all players except one_ have tapped something, the round ends.

 * If **correct**, you win your own card.
 Place it in your _Race_ (left or right end).
 A race can only contain a single Rules Card, but you can always replace it with later cards if you want.
 * If **incorrect**, you lose 1 of your Race cards.